Costa Rica Active Adventure

 Morning transfer to Turrialba.
 For the first day of rafting down river we stop along the way for several short hikes that explore towering waterfalls and scenic, hidden canyons.
 In the evening you stay at a jungle camp on the banks of the Pacuare River but don’t worry about roughing it—this is ‘luxury camping’ where mattresses, full bathrooms, and personal chefs are just part of your ‘Pacuare’ experience!
 The morning of the second day is the real treat, a hike into the rainforest to a local village of the Cabecar Indigenous Tribe.
 After the hike, you head back out to the white water and raft out the rest of the river.
 This combination of nature and adventure is the perfect ingredient for an unforgettable Costa Rican vacation.

 Set on the northern plains of Costa Rica, Arenal Volcano is on the shores of Lake Arenal, (77 square kilometres, or 48 square miles), created by a hydroelectric project.
 Winds sweeping off the Caribbean Sea reach speeds of 48 to 72 km/hr (30 to 45 mph), making Arenal one of the best sail boarding locations in the world.
 The lake actually separates the mountain ranges of Guanacaste and Tilarán.
 The volcano is set on the lake’s southeast end.
 The Arenal volano was quite active until the beginning of 2011, but the volcano's presence towering over the town and landscape is still quite impressive.
-If you have pre-booked the Costa Rica Adrenaline Theme Pack, your canyoneering and other adventures will be on either Day 7,8 or 9.
+Please note that if you booked the Adrenaline Theme Pack, on day 7 you will have an action packed day with both canyoneering and an option of your choice.
+Canyoneering is approximately 2.5 hours long, with four waterfall repels through the lush rainforests around Costa Rica’s Arenal Volcano.
+For your second option, you can choose ONE of the following: Stand up paddle (2 hours), half day hike (3 hours), venado cave (2 hours) or kayak (2 hours).
 Here we get to enjoy a half-day guided bicycle tour in La Fortuna to enjoy the incredible views this town has to offer.
 We will also enjoy a visit to the La Fortuna hot springs where you can soak your sore muscles in one of the many naturally-heaed pools.
 And, of course, enjoying a frosty beverage in the swim-up bar at the hot springs.

 From La Fortuna travel by van to the shores of Lake Arenal where our mountain bikes will be waiting for a two-hour cycling journey (challenging with some hills and bumps).
 Anyone wishing to opt out of this activity may, though some waiting for the group might be required.
 Afterwards, board a boat for the half hour boat ride across, When we arrive at Rio Chiquito, we switch to waiting vans to drive the final leg up into the cool, misty mountain air of the Monteverde cloud forest.
 You will have some free time to explore the area or get a bird's eye view of the forest from atop canopy bridges, check out the butterfly garden, or try the famous canopy zip-line.
 This mountain dairy-producing community is full of arts collectives, environmentalists and free spirits.
 A big draw to the area is the vast cloud forest, where one can marvel at the teeming life in the reserve, which abounds with local birds and wildlife.
+Please note that if you booked the Adrenaline Theme Pack, on day 9 you will have a bird’s-eye view of the rainforest canopy as you soar through the trees on a Tarzan swing, a giant rappel and a 450-foot-high zipline.
+Tour is approx. 2.5 hours long.
 Monteverde or “Green Mountain” when translated into English, is exactly what you will find at the end of this long, rutted dirt road, that we use to travel to this area.
 The surrounding pastures were once covered with dense forest, but only a small piece of it now remains.
 That piece of forest has been preserved as the Reserva Biologica Bosque Nuboloso Monteverde, the Monteverde Cloud Forest Biological Reserve.
 A cloud forest is much like a rainforest, but much of the moisture comes not from falling rain but from the condensation left by the nearly constant cloud cover that blankets the tops of mountains in many parts of the tropics.
 Monteverde Reserve covers 1600 hectares of forest and is home to a great variety of wildlife.
 More than 2,000 species of plants, 320 birds species, and 100 different species of mammals inhabit this small area.
 The village of Monteverde was founded in the 1950s by Quakers from the United States.
 They wished to leave behind the constant fear of war and the obligation to support continued militarism through U.S. taxes and chose Costa Rica because it was committed to a non-militaristic economic path.
 Since its founding, Monteverde has grown slowly as other people, who shared the original Quaker founders’ ideals, moved to the area.
 Although the Quakers came here to farm the land, they recognized the need to preserve the rare cloud forest that covers the mountain slopes above their fields.
 The community is very different from those on the coast, and offers several souvenir shops and the Quaker cheese factory, which is definitely worth a visit.
 The Santa Elena Reserve, is another park in this area that is less well known and visited, but also worth seeing.
 All proceeds from this park profit the local community.
 Estimated Travel Time: 3 hours Approximate Distance: 60 km

 We continue along to the beautiful Pacific coastline.
 Manuel Antonio National Park offers excellent hiking, spectacular views, and abundant wildlife viewing.
 There are beautiful white sand beaches and the warm turquoise water is ideal for swimming, fishing, kayaking, boogie boarding, sailing or surfing.
 Day 11 take a guided hike through the national park, following trails through the forest.
 Keep an eye out for the wildlife that we might see through the trees.
 Opt for a kayaking expedition through the mangroves of Damas Island.